Denis Sassou Nguesso: 2021: Fourth term

 During the presidential election that took place on 21 March 2021, Sassou Nguessou, who faced six challengers for the presidency, came first once again, garnering 88.4% of the votes.
 His main challenger, Guy Brice Parfait Kolélas, finished second with 7.96%, Mathias Dzon received 1.92%, and the other four candidates each received less than 1% each.
+Irregularities, such as telecommunications being cut off during election day at a national level for the second election in a row, were reported by monitors.

 In December 2022, he attended the United States–Africa Leaders Summit 2022 in Washington, D.C. and met with US President Joe Biden.

 In July 2023, he attended the 2023 Russia–Africa Summit in Saint Petersburg and met with Russian President Vladimir Putin.
 During the summit, Nguesso called for peace in Ukraine.
 Sassou Nguesso visited Russia five times during his presidency.
 The last meeting took place on June 27, 2024, in Moscow.

+2026: Fifth term

+Sassou Nguessou was elected to a fifth term in the 2026 Republic of the Congo presidential election on 15 March, having won 94.82% of the vote.

 African Union and the Libyan crisis

-As the Chairman of the African Union High Level Committee on Libya, Sassou Nguesso stated, "The settlement of the Libyan crisis appears, more than ever, as an absolute urgency", especially because of the possible negative impact of terrorist groups in the south of Libya on neighboring states.
+As the Chairman of the African Union High Level Committee on Libya, Sassou Nguesso stated on 20 June 2021 that the settlement of the Libyan crisis "appears, more than ever, as an absolute urgency", especially because of the possible negative impact of terrorist groups in the south of Libya on neighboring states.
 He declared "this crisis remains, before any other consideration, an African problem."